Southeast Alaska Birding Trail Skagway

 Lush trees and gardens provide excellent habitat for birds!

 During the spring, summer, and fall, birders can see a wide variety of birds including both the Oregon and Slate-colored forms of Dark-eyed Junco, Townsend’s Warbler, Northwestern Crow, Rufous Hummingbird, Swainson’s Thrush, Tree Swallow, Violet-Green Swallow, Belted Kingfisher, and even the occasional raptor such as Northern Goshawk or Merlin chasing birds preoccupied at feeders.
-This is one of the few areas in Southeast Alaska that Chipping Sparrows nest in the summer.
-During the winter; Common Raven, Black-billed Magpie, Pine Grosbeak, Bohemian Waxwing, Chestnut-backed Chickadee, Pine Siskin, Brown Creeper, and Golden-crowned Kinglet may be found.
+This is one of the few areas in Southeast Alaska where Chipping Sparrows nest in the summer.
+During the winter, Common Raven, Black-billed Magpie, Pine Grosbeak, Bohemian Waxwing, Chestnut-backed Chickadee, Pine Siskin, Brown Creeper, and Golden-crowned Kinglet may be found.

 Directions: